-Jitsi Meet is a free and open source video conferencing service solution that is packed with various premium features, such as superior sound quality, excellent encryption and privacy, and universal multi-platform availability.
-With the help of Jitsi Meet, you can easily setup a stunning video conferencing service of your own.
+Jitsi Meet is a free and open-source video conferencing service solution packed with various premium features, such as superior sound quality, high-grade encryption and privacy, and universal multi-platform availability.
+With the help of Jitsi Meet, you can easily set up a stunning video conferencing service of your own.

 jitsimeet.example.combeing pointed to the server instance mentioned above.

 Note: When deploying on your own server instance, be sure to replace all example values with your actual ones.

 For a machine with 2GB of memory, it's recommended to setup a 2GB (2048M) swap partition in order to improve system performance.